No Rest For The Wicked

 - Downer Ending: Instead of the guys killing Lilith to break Dean's contract, they get caught by Lilith and she sets a hellhound on Dean, killing him and dragging his soul to Hell as Sam is Forced to Watch.
 The last scene we're treated to is of Sam scooping up Dean's lifeless corpse, sobbing, as Dean is in Hell, screaming in terror for Sam to help him.

-- Dragged Off to Hell: Lilith has both Dean and Ruby sent to Hell.
+- Dragged Off to Hell: Lilith has both Dean and Ruby dragged kicking and screaming to Hell.

-- Enfante Terrible: Played with.
+- Enfante Terrible: Subverted.
 Lilith seems to be a cute little blonde girl who terrorizes people and kills things for upsetting her in any way.
-Technically, though, Lilith herself is an ancient demon simply messing with people with her choice of choices rather than an actual, human, evil child.
-The cute little blonde girl she appears as is just her innocent host.
+Technically, though, Lilith herself is an ancient demon simply messing with people with her choice of hosts rather than an actual, human, evil child.
+The cute little blonde girl she appears as is just her innocent host, who appears to be just a normal kid.

 - Evil Laugh: Lilith thinks it's hilarious when Dean gets killed by a hellhound.